Editor’s Note: This post has been updated with new links and content.

 This happens in the third stage of the consumer decision process (after identify decision and gather relevant info stages).

-How to use this to your advantage – speed up the evaluating process and give people less alternatives.
-The fewer the options the easier the decision-making process.
+You can use this to your advantage by speeding up the evaluating process and giving people fewer alternatives.
+The fewer the options, the easier the decision-making process.

-You can avoid the paradox of choice by offering fewer options.
+You can also avoid the paradox of choice by offering fewer options.

 Psychology Concept #18: Cognitive Biases

 There are several biases that affect our decision making.
-Mental Floss claims 20 that screw up our decisions.
+Mental Floss cites 20 that can screw up our decision-making.

-In addition to Anchoring (psychology concept #17) and Availability Heuristic (more on that later) and, check out the other 18 biases:
+In addition to Anchoring (psychology concept #17) and Availability Heuristic (more on that later), check out the other 18 biases:

-When designing your landing pages, just be aware that your visitors are susceptible to all of these biases that could detract them from your CTA and landing page goal.
+When designing your landing pages, just be aware that your visitors are susceptible to all of these biases, which could detract them from your CTA and landing page goal.

 To help avoid these biases, make all the elements of your page exceptionally clear and focused on a single goal.